A SHORTLIST OF REALLY GOOD NONPROFIT RESOURCES

 Social Impact Staff Retention Project

-The Social Impact Staff Retention project (SISR) is the brainchild of myself and Michelle Flores Vryn.
+The Social Impact Staff Retention project (SISR) is the brainchild of Michelle Flores Vryn and myself.
 (Read all about Michelle below!)
 SISR launched in 2024 and collects data on nonprofit worker engagement.
 Nonprofit employees are asked whether or not they are looking for new jobs, the reasons why, and other helpful details meant to inform improvements in staff retention.

 Stanford Social Innovation Review